-Section 4: All regular operators shall receive seventy-five (75) cents per hour in addition to their regular straight time hourly rate of pay when required by the Employer to break in and instruct a student operator.
+(\$1.50) dollar and fifty cents per hour in addition to their regular straight time hourly rate of pay when required by the Employer for revenue and non-revenue service.

 Section 5: Neither the time allowance nor the pay provisions contained in the above Sections, excluding report time, shall be used in computing overtime, and at no time and under no circumstances shall employees be paid at the overtime rate of pay.